• Facebook

 Start With a Secured Credit Card and Keep Your Utilization Low

-If you’re trying to rebuild your credit, you can try getting a secured credit card and keeping the utilization low.
+If you’re trying to rebuild your score so you can have awesome credit, you can try getting a secured credit card and keeping the utilization low.
 Secured credit cards are backed by a cash deposit you make upfront.
 The deposit amount is usually the same as your credit limit.
 For example, you might have to pay $300 upfront to have a $300 credit limit with a secured credit card.

 With a traditional credit card, you are offered a limit and you may spend up to that limit.